-The diffusion indices are often used to determine turning points of the business cycle, that is, extract the reference cycle (Harding and Pagan, 2016, p.52).
-The diffusion indices are typically compiled as follows.
+The diffusion indices are used to determine turning points of the business cycle, that is, extract the reference cycle (Harding and Pagan, 2016, p.
+52).
+The construction of the indices proceeds as follows.
 First, we determine the states of expansion and contraction.
 For example, we might look at the changes of each series for the diffusion indices.
-Then, we count the number of positive (or negative) changes at each point of time, and divide it by the total number of the series adopted as an indicator.
+Then, we count the number of positive (or negative) changes at each point of time, and divide it by the total number of the series in use.
 If more than 50% of the series indicate positive (or negative) changes, the economic state is considered in an expansion (or contraction, respectively).
 Thus, the trough (or peak) can be found at a time, say, t, right before the share of the positive (negative) changes has just gone beyond 50% at time t+1.